 “Let your religion be less of a theory and more of a love affair.”
 G.K.
 Chesterton

-Last February, I did something I hadn’t done for one year, since my whole world turned upside down.
+I decided to do something I hadn’t done in over a year, since my whole world turned upside down.

 I didn’t want to spend the morning in bed again, so I decided to rummage through my drawers for a set of matching black fleece gloves, the turquoise scarf that was soft and not too fuzzy, and that old backback I last threw into the corner of the closet.